DRSAgile/Autoadjust-Monitor/README.md

 # Autoadjust-Monitor
-A script that automatically adjusts the monitor's contrast depending on the length of the day and whether it is clear or cloudy
+A script that automatically adjusts the monitor's contrast depending on the length of the day and whether it is clear or cloudy.

 The script requires a preparation to work as intended.